Wainwright’s Tour in the Lake District

 Ed Geldard contributed significantly to understanding Alfred Wainwright’s early adventures in the Lake District with his book, Wainwright’s Lost Tour, published in 2010.
 In this work, Geldard delves into the details of Wainwright’s original walk in 1931, providing insights and perspectives that shed new light on this lesser-known episode in Wainwright’s life.

-Geldard’s analysis suggests that the weather played a pivotal role in the outcome of the 1931 tour.
-He posits that if the weather had been more accommodating, the journey undertaken by Wainwright and his companions could have been a resounding success.
+Geldard’s analysis suggests that the weather was pivotal in the 1931 tour’s outcome.
+He posits that Wainwright and his companions’ journey could have succeeded if the weather conditions had been favourable.

 Wainwrights Tour in the Lake District